Financial Action Task Force (FATF)

 The Financial Action Task Force (FATF), also known as Group d’action financière (GAFI), is a global organization dedicated to combating money laundering and terrorist financing (AML/CFT).
 Established in 1989 by the G7, the FATF initially consisted of 16 members.
 However, it has since grown to include 39 members as of 2021.
 Following the 9/11 terrorist attacks, the FATF’s mandate was expanded in 2001 to encompass terrorist financing as well.

-The FATF’s main responsibilities revolve around monitoring money laundering trends, tracking legislative, financial, and law enforcement activities at both national and international levels, and issuing recommendations and standards to combat money laundering.
+The FATF plays a crucial role in setting international standards and promoting effective implementation of measures to combat money laundering and terrorist financing.
+It achieves this through its main responsibilities, which revolve around monitoring money laundering trends, tracking legislative, financial, and law enforcement activities at both national and international levels, and issuing recommendations and standards to combat money laundering.
 Additionally, the organization provides reports on compliance in these areas.

 Leave a Reply